Understanding the drivers, impacts, and future of fire in natural and managed ecosystems

 Research Themes

-Peatlands are being increasingly impacted by wildfire across the northern hemisphere due to a combination of climate change and other anthropogenic disturbances - but how are they affected?
-How quickly do they recover?
-Will they continue to bounce back and provide the same ecosystem services?
-We use a combination of unburned and post-fire field measurements, GIS analyses, and numerical and simulation modelling to answer these questions.
+Peatlands are being increasingly affected by wildfire across the northern hemisphere due to a combination of climate change and other anthropogenic disturbances such as drainage for agriculture, horticulture and forestry.
+This is leading to changes in the impacts of peat fires - but what are the critical ecohydrological thresholds to different severities of impacts?
+How quickly do peatlands recover from varying degrees of impacts?
+And will they continue to bounce back and provide the same ecosystem services under multiple stressors?
+We use a combination of unburned, pre- and post-fire field measurements, GIS analyses, and numerical and simulation modelling to answer these questions.
+Working closely with the Canadian Forest Service and the Canadian Centre for Climate Modelling and Analysis we’re developing improved methodologies for measuring and predicting peatland burn severity and carbon loss.

 Boreal wildfire management and the wildland-human interface

-Disturbance interactions can produce novel fuel types.
-Expanded insect ranges affecting unprecedented ecosystems, more severe drought exposing , or new resource/wildfire management practices (pictured), wildfire is being experienced in a variety of novel fuel types.
-The outcomes of the interactions of wildfire with these fuels is poorly understood and will only become more pertinent under more frequent extreme fire weather and extended fire seasons caused by climate change.
-A combination of field observations, modelling, and spatial analyses is required to tackle such complex issues.
+Disturbance interactions can produce novel ecosystems and unprecedented fuel loads and structure.
+Expanded insect ranges are affecting new ecosystems, more severe drought is changing fuel loads and management and restoration strategies are changing ecohydrological characteristics of ecosystems.
+There are critical and emerging knowledge gaps as the outcomes of the interactions of wildfire with these ecosystems is poorly understood and will only become more pertinent under more frequent extreme fire weather and extended fire seasons caused by climate change.
+We use a combination of field observations, modelling, and spatial analyses to tackle such complex issues.
+Currently research includes seismic line restoration strategies, horticultural peatland restoration, expanded mountain pine beetle range impacts, and invasive (birch) species impacts on wildfire risk, behaviour, and impacts.